gamma-opt/DecisionProgramming.jl/README.md

 ## Description
-`DecisionProgramming.jl` is a [Julia](https://julialang.org/) package for solving multi-stage decision problems under uncertainty, modeled using influence diagrams, and formulated using mixed-integer linear programming.
+`DecisionProgramming.jl` is a [Julia](https://julialang.org/) package for solving multi-stage decision problems under uncertainty, modeled using influence diagrams.
+Internally, it relies on mathematical optimization.
+Decision models can be embedded within other optimization models.
 We designed the package as [JuMP](https://jump.dev/) extension.

 ## Syntax